 By law, the responsibility for resolving, implementing and reviewing the remuneration system for the members of the Management Board lies with the Supervisory Board.
-The Supervisory Board determines the remuneration for the individual members of the Management Board in accordance with the remuneration system submitted to the Annual General Meeting for its approval.
+The Supervisory Board determines the remuneration for the individual members of the Management Board in accordance with a remuneration system submitted to the Annual General Meeting for approval.
 Preparation of the related Supervisory Board resolutions is the responsibility of the Supervisory Board's Presidium.

-The Supervisory Board consulted intensively on the new remuneration system in several meetings after the Presidium had already dealt with the preparation of the remuneration system and possible alternatives in meetings from March 2020 onwards.
-In the development and determination of the new remuneration system, the Supervisory Board also took into account the remuneration and employment terms of the workforce of Klöckner & Co SE and its affiliated companies and expressly included employee-related targets in the non-financial targets.
-The Supervisory Board additionally conducts vertical benchmarking in order to gauge the appropriateness of Management Board remuneration.
-The Supervisory Board adopted a framework of the remuneration system following in-depth consultation at its meeting on December 14, 2020 and finally adopted it in the form presented herein at its meeting on February 25, 2021.
+In several meetings, the Supervisory Board consulted intensively on the remuneration system and the possibility of amending it; in preparation, the Presidium had already dealt with the amendment of the remuneration system and selective changes to it at its meeting in September 2023.
+Subsequently, at its meeting in December 2023, the Supervisory Board concluded that a selective amendment of the remuneration system was appropriate and that an amended remuneration system should be discussed and decided in March 2024.
+In March 2024, the Presidium and then the Supervisory Board reviewed the entire remuneration system.
+In the review of the remuneration system, the Supervisory Board also took into account the remuneration and employment terms of the workforce of Klöckner & Co SE and its affiliated companies.
+The Supervisory Board regularly conducts vertical and horizontal benchmarking in order to gauge the appropriateness of Management Board remuneration.
+No need was identified for a fundamental revision of the remuneration system and it was therefore decided to make only selective and editorial adjustments.
+Following in-depth consultation, the Supervisory Board adopted the 2024 Remuneration System in the form presented herein at its meeting on March 5, 2024.